Thierry-Schaer/Thierry-Schaer/README.md

 # Hi there ! :wave:

-:rocket: The profile of a passionate Swiss developer !
+:rocket: Welcome to the profile of a passionate Swiss developer ! :switzerland: